nicoleorzan/P1.2_seed/readme.md

   - advanced exercise session (mandatory for MHPC students)

 - Wednesday November 29: (for MHPC students only)
-  - Exam
+  - Parallel Programming: How To (for MHPC students only)

 - Friday December 1 (for MHPC students only):
-  - Parallel Programming: How To (for MHPC students only)
+  - Mid-term exam

 ### Part 3: advanced topics